John4064/Database_league/README.md

 # Database_league
 A database system and web app for a fantasy soccer application.
 No longer live hosted at the moment and no more updates in future.
+Key files for the web application is located in fifa/views

 <h2>Er Diagram</h2>
 <img src="Diagrams/ER Diagram.png"><br />